Lisa Molitor Gearen, President of the Board

 An ARNP, she practiced professional nursing at The UF Medical Center and The ACORN Clinic (Brooker) for 35 years.
 She is married to a retired Orthopaedic surgeon, and their daughter works in DC.

 Celeste Shitama, Vice-President of the Board

 Celeste is a longtime supporter of land conservation in Florida.
 Her work with Sandhill Cranes at the Florida Wildlife Commission led to graduate studies at the University of Florida in Wildlife Ecology and Conservation, as well as work on the Northwest Florida Permanent Exhibit at the Florida Museum of Natural History.
 She is the former owner of the first property in Costa Rica protected with a conservation easement, and current owner of restored springs property along the Suwannee River.
-She has five grown children and seven grandchildren that keep her life interesting and the stakes high for the future.
+She has five grown children and eight grandchildren that keep her life interesting and the stakes high for the future.

 KC Nayfield, Secretary

 KC is a Florida native.
 He spent his veterinary career as a surgeon to pets and exotic animals in Crystal River.
 He built a practice there over three decades, and as an independent veterinarian, he gained tremendous small business expertise.
 He is regionally known as a skillful and ethical surgeon.
 KC and his wife, MaryBeth, brought their two children up to cherish the great outdoors.
 MaryBeth has been a public health nurse in Citrus County for her entire career.
 The family are lifelong sailors, explorers and wildlife fans.